 Instructor: Jenifer McKim | GBH News Center for Investigative Reporting

 The first step in database analysis is learning how spreadsheets function and how data can be used to share compelling stories.
-This is the first of two introductory classes on Microsoft Excel.
-By attending viewing this class, you will learn:
+This is the second of two introductory classes on Microsoft Excel.
+By viewing this class, you will learn:

 • Other basic functions of Excel that can be used to begin database analysis.